Resources

 A very dramatic (probably staged for propaganda purposes) color shot of a Panzer III emerging from a river somewhere in Russia in the summer of 1941.
 The RAL 7017 is unmistakable and proves many vehicles retained the disruptive scheme over a year after it was officially rescinded.

-Dunkelgrau scheme and variants (1940-43)
+Dunkelgrau scheme (1940-43)

 Shortly after the end of the 1940 campaign in France, it was decided to simplify the color scheme to a base coat of RAL 7021 Dunkelgrau with no disruptive camouflage in order to save paint.
 This order was specified in H. M. 1940 Nr.
 864 from 31 July 1940.
 Aside from operations in the Balkans there was little activity on the ground in Europe until 22 June 1941 when Germany invaded the USSR (Operation Barbarossa), thus opening the largest land front of the war.
 Changes to the default color scheme eventually became necessary upon the arrival of the first snowfall in October, as the RAL 7021 became even more conspicuous against white terrain.
 The following month saw the introduction of a white emulsion that could be used as winter camouflage, and which would be applied on a discretionary basis.
 This paint likely matched RAL 9001 Weiß (White), a cream white that was used on insignia and markings.
 However, supply issues meant that it was common to use whatever form of white camouflage was available such as chalk or lime.
 This resulted in German winter camouflage appearing patchy and heavily worn particularly during the winter of 41/42 when the supply of RAL 9001 was still erratic.